lisaau/PlantTasks/README.md

 ### Notes

-The `server` directory is a copy of the Express files that are deployed on Heroku (https://planttasks.herokuapp.com/) so that they can be easily viewed here.
+The Express files for the server can be found in a separate repo, [PlantTasksServer](https://github.com/lisaau/PlantTasksServer).
+The server is deployed on Heroku (https://planttasks.herokuapp.com/).